ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_interface.rst

 **Preferences**

-Autosace session:
+Autosave session:
   Automatically save the current session every five seconds.
 When Shape-Out unexpectedly quits, the user is asked on start-up whether to load the autosaved session.

 Check for updates:
-  Automatically check for a new release and notify the user via the menu when a new release is available.
+  Automatically check for a new release and notify the user via the menu bar when a new release is available.

 Expert mode:
   Unlock experimental features.
   (see :ref:`expert mode <ui_expert>`).

-**Help**

-Software:
-  A list of software used in the current build or setup.

-About:
-  About Shape-Out.

 Measurement browser